Fybex/naukma-schedule-parser/README.md

     - `DOWNLOADED_SCHEDULES_DIR`: Directory where downloaded from URLs schedules will be saved if `USE_SCHEDULES_FROM_URLS` is set to True.
 Otherwise, directory where local schedules to parse are located.
     - `PARSED_SCHEDULE_DIR`: Directory where parsed `schedule.json` will be saved.

+### Data Example

+In the `data_example` folder, you can find example files containing both input and output schedule data:

+- **Input Files:** These files represent sample schedule documents in the formats expected by the parser.
+You can use them as references to structure your own schedule documents.
+- **Output Files:** After running the parser, the tool generates `schedule.json` files that represent the parsed schedules.
+You can compare the output of the parser with these example `schedule.json` files to understand the format and structure of the parsed data.

 ### Usage